 Credit: www.ebay.com

-Wired vs Wireless in the Studio
+Wired vs Wireless Studio Headphones

 Wired advantages